-civilization fanatics, have been used to popularize their cult of hatred against persons they target as representing "the authoritarian personality."
-Arendt, for example, premised much of her claim to academic achievement, on her mimicking of both her Nazi friend, Jean-Paul Sartre's Martin Heidegger, and Karl Jaspers, in promoting what was presented explicitly as a pro-Kant denial of the existence of truth.
+This problem has been aggravated by the sympathy afforded to such degenerates as the late Theodor Adorno and Hannah Arendt.
+This exemplary pair of existentialist, anti-civilization fanatics, have been used to popularize their cult of hatred against persons they target as representing "the authoritarian personality."
+Arendt, for example, premised much of her claim to academic achievement, on her mimicking of both her Nazi friend, Jean-Paul Sartre's Martin Heidegger, and Karl Jaspers, in promoting what was presently explicitly as a pro-Kant denial of the existence of truth.
 The result is equivalent to the kind of "Big Brother" syndrome of mass lunacy portrayed by George Orwell's 1984.
 Those who follow such creatures as Adorno and Arendt in their abhorrence of truth, will therefore function in their relations toward other persons as do all true existentialists, as Friedrich Nietzsche did, like hungry rats in a crowded cage.

 In the healthy development of the young individual, it is the fostering of the development of the cognitive potential of the infant, child, and adolescent, at every level, which is of paramount importance to family, schools, and society in general.
-The premium is on development of the child's and adolescent's capacity to discover truthfulness, to develop a sense of truthfulness as an inward source of personal identity and authority in society.
+The premium is on development of the child's and adolescent's capacity to discover truthfulness, to develop a sense of truthfulness as a inward source of personal identity and authority in society.